 |AllProducts||The total value of sales for any query context, but disregarding any product constraint (use CALCULATE combined with ALL).|

 |Proportion||The first measure divided by the second.|

-Create an absolute KPI for the Proportion measure: you're aiming for 10% (which you'll need to type in as 0.1), with thresholds of 0.08 and 0.09, to show:
+Create an absolute KPI for the Proportion measure: you're aiming for 5% (which you'll need to type in as 0.05), with an amber threshold of 0.03, to show: